SEEDS Partnerships for Undergraduate Research (SPUR) Fellowship

-The SPUR Fellowship will run from March 2015 through August 2016.
+The coming SPUR Fellowship will run from January 2018 through August 2019.
 The award includes:

-- a paid summer research or internship opportunity with a partner site with housing, travel and research expenses covered
+- A paid summer research or internship opportunity with a partner site with travel and research expenses covered.

 - Participation and travel expenses to the 2019 ESA Annual Meeting in Louisville, KY

-- Undergraduate students seeking a Bachelors degree (preferably with graduation date no earlier than Spring 2016 preferred), or
+- Undergraduate students seeking a Bachelors degree (graduation date no earlier than Spring 2019) – freshman, sophomores and juniors.

 - Associate degree with the intention of receiving a Bachelors degree